-DOSING CONSIDERATIONS

-Insert 1 implant (10 mcg) intracamerally in anterior chamber of affected eye.
+DOSING CONSIDERATIONS: Insert 1 implant (10 $\mu$ g) intracamerally in anterior chamber of affected eye.
 Limit to a single implant per eye; do not re-administer to an eye that has received a prior implant

-Warnings and Precautions: The presence of Durysta implants has been associated with corneal adverse reactions and increased risk of corneal endothelial cell loss.
-Administration should be limited to a single implant per eye without retreatment due to possible corneal endothelial cell loss.
+Warnings and Precautions: Due to possible corneal endothelial cell loss, administration of Durysta should be limited to a single implant per eye without retreatment.
 Durysta has been associated with corneal adverse reactions and risks are increased with multiple implants.
 Use caution in patients with limited corneal endothelial cell reserve.

-QUANTITY LIMITATIONS

-ONE implant (10 mcg) per eye (lifetime total)
+QUANTITY LIMITATIONS: ONE implant (10 μg) per eye (lifetime total)